nathanlane/nathanlane.github.io/_posts/2016-07-11-leontiefpart1.md

 <a href="www.tekniskamuseet.se/1/706.html">From Sweden's Tekniska Museet photo collection</a>.</small>

-In input-output economics, the <strong>Leontief inverse</strong> (i.e. [I-A]^-1), is ubiquitous.
-Named after the father of input-output economics, <a href="http://www.nobelprize.org/nobel_prizes/economic-sciences/laureates/1973/leontief-bio.html">Wassily Leontief</a>, the matrix is a compact representation of the ripple effects in an economy where industries are linked to one another.
+In input-output economics, the <strong>Leontief inverse</strong> (i.e. [I-A]^-1) is ubiquitous.
+Named after the father of input-output economics, <a href="http://www.nobelprize.org/nobel_prizes/economic-sciences/laureates/1973/leontief-bio.html">Wassily Leontief</a>, the matrix is a compact representation of the ripple effects in an economy where industries are interconnected.
 A lone matrix coefficient conveys all direct and indirect effects on output in one sector required by a unit of output from another sector.

 Below is Part 1 of a two part tutorial on deriving the Leontief inverse using R. This first part is a "toy" example to motivated the pieces of the input-output analysis and the workflow in R. Part 2 describes how to calculate the Leontief inverse from a full scale input-output table.

 <h4>A Toy Input-Output Model.</h4>

 Consider a baby example.
-I'll use <strong>Table 1</strong> as a guide to calculating a simple Leontief inverse using R. Using two sector, the baby table represents the essential ingredients of common input-output tables.
+I'll use <strong>Table 1</strong> as a guide to calculating a simple Leontief inverse using R. The table represents the essential ingredients of common input-output tables using only two sectors.

 <strong>Table 1.
 A Small Input-Output Table</strong>
 <table>